Best Outdoor Security Cameras of 2025

 All-Around Protection

 The Outdoor Camera Pro is just one of the four available SimpliSafe cameras.
 If you also want front door protection, we’ve reviewed the SimpliSafe Video Doorbell Pro and it was pretty good.
-It’s hardwired, but it didn’t take us long to set it up.
+While it requires hardwiring, the installation was surprisingly straightforward and took us less than 30 minutes.

 -